sdcio/config-server/pkg/reconcilers/discoveryrule/Design.md

 - make the rule reference immutable
 - implement TLS
 - why does the Own trigger so many reconcile changes-> is it becuse of the time and date

+## new design

+Discovery Context
+- Key: APIversion:Kind:Namespace:Name:Prefix
+- Discovery
+    - prefix/range:
+        discovered
+        not discovered
+    - address
+        discovered
+        not discovered
+    - no discovery/address
+- Run:
+    - get addresses -> hostIP(s)
+    - check discovered targets

+1. gather profiles and validate profile existance (profiles are immutable) -> results in profiles being valid or not
+2. do we do schema validation -> TBD

+-> results in a list of profiles being valid or not

+3. walk over the list of ips/services/pods relevant for this discovery rule per entry we check the

+On Change: (upon reconcile -> start/stop)
+- check Discovery entries and make them up to date
+- stop/start the discovery loop

+Periodically: ()
+- Per DiscoverRule
+    - Discovery Entries (prefixes and addresses and profiles)
+    - Discovered Entries (static or dynamic, addresses)
+        - if retry works keep the entry
+        - if rety